There are some amazing covered bridges in Ohio. There are over 125 covered bridges, and half of the counties have at least one.

 - Address: 1544 Netcher Rd., Jefferson, OH 44047

-- Parking: Limited Roadside parking | Website
+- Parking: Limited Roadside parking

-- Parking: Paved parking | Website
+- Website

-- Parking: Roadside parking | Website
+- Website

-Lanterman’s Mill Covered Bridge (Covered Bridges In Ohio)
+Lanterman’s Mill Covered Bridge

 Lanterman´s Mill Bridge was built in 1989.
 Lanterman´s Mill is a beautiful place.
 The current bridge crosses over Mill Creek near the mill and has a span of 96-feet.

-There has been a bridge here back since the 1800s, used by the locals when they were bringing their grain to the mill.
+There has been a bridge here since the 1800s, used by the locals when they were bringing their grain to the mill.

 - Address: 1001 Canfield Rd.
-(SR 62) Youngstown, OH 44511
+(SR 62) Youngstown, Ohio 44511

-- Parking: There is a good quality parking lot available | Website
+- Parking: There is a good quality parking lot available

-Spain Creek Bridge (Covered Bridges In Ohio)
+Spain Creek Bridge

 This is one of the shorter covered bridges that can be found in Ohio as it is only 64 feet long.
 This bridge is an historical bridge, built in the 1870s.
 It covers Spain Creek, which gives it its name.